How-To Prime the Filters

 Step 4

-Pour the dye solution into the upper chamber until the Boroux filters are completely submerged.
+Pour the dye solution into the upper chamber until the BOROUX filters are completely submerged.

 Caution: Never pour red dye directly from the vial onto the filters or into the upper chamber.